 In the Garden

 Add bee balm to flower beds or an herb garden for life and color.
 Try growing bee balm in view of a window so you won’t miss the acrobatics of hummingbirds that visit in summer.
 Bee balm also attracts butterflies and bees.
 In a sunny field or meadow, let plants spread and multiply to create a blanket of color.

 For prolific blooms, plant in full sun; in the South and Southwest a little afternoon shade helps flowers last longer.
 Picking the flowers encourages a second round of blooms.
 Space plants 18 to 24 inches apart in rich, well-drained soil with a pH from 6.0 to 6.7.
 Improve your native soil by mixing in a few inches of compost or Miracle-Gro® Garden Soil for Vegetables & Herbs before planting.
-To keep your bee balm well fed, you’ll also want to apply a liquid fertilizer, such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food,at planting and every couple of weeks thereafter.
+To keep your bee balm well fed, you’ll also want to apply a liquid fertilizer, such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, every week or two throughout the growing season.
 Although it will tolerate drought, bee balm will do much better if it gets adequate moisture; however, protect it from poor drainage, especially in winter.
 Water when leaves wilt in dry weather.
 Mulch in the spring.

 In the late fall, cut plants back to within several inches of the ground.
 For a bushier shrub, pinch the tips of the stems when new growth appears each spring.